rsenatorov/ml-bert-heikin-ashi/README.md

 ## Disclaimer

-- The equity curve uses a different trade selection than classification metrics.
+- The equity curve and classification metrics uses a different script of creating data.
 - No fees, slippage, latency, or order-book modeling.
 - Use at your own risk.